-Build Comprehension

-Draw Conclusions
+Build ComprehensionDraw Conclusions

-• Separate students into five groups and assign each a marketing trick from the cover story.
-Each group's goal is to summarize the trick in two sentences and then rate it on a scale of 1 to 10, with 1 being the least effective and 10 being the most effective.
-Invite each group to share with the class their summaries and explain their ratings.
+• Have students summarize in two sentences each of the five marketing tricks highlighted in the cover story, and rate them on a scale of 1 to 10, with 1 being the least effective and 10 being the most effective.
+Discuss: What rating did you give the marketing trick, and why?